Last updated: October 03, 2024

 Comparing home equity loan rates vs. HELOC rates in California

-Interest rates for both home equity loans and HELOCs will depend on your credit rating, available home equity, and other financial factors, where a lower credit score will often mean a higher interest rate.
+Interest rates for both home equity loans and HELOCs may depend on your credit rating, available home equity, and other financial factors, where a lower credit score will often mean a higher interest rate.

 The length and amount of your loan can also affect your interest rates: if you are repaying your home equity loan within five years, initial interest rates in California and elsewhere may be lower when compared to a longer term option.
 As you spread the loan out for a longer repayment term, you will generally see this interest rate range increase.
 Available home equity loan interest rates in California may be found by searching for lenders online.